moq-wg/moq-transport/draft-lcurley-warp.md

 This includes the underlying encoding, compression, any end-to-end encryption, or authentication.
 A relay MUST NOT combine, split, or otherwise modify object payloads.

-An endpoint SHOULD transmit objects based on their priority.
-An object MAY arrive out of order or dropped altogether.

 ## Groups {#model-group}

 An object group is a sequence of media objects.
 Beginning of an object group can be used as a point at which the receiver can start consuming a track without having any other object groups available.
 Object groups have an ID that identifies them uniquely within a track.